Christine Ellis, Executive Director

 Emma Gerald Boyer, Land Officer

 Emma joined Winyah Rivers as the Waccamaw Riverkeeper in 2015, leading the organization's education and advocacy efforts until May 2017 when she stepped down as a result of growing her family.
 At that time, Emma took on a part-time role with Winyah Rivers to advance our organization's involvement in the acquisition of the Rocky Point property on the Black River and the Singleton property on the Waccamaw River.
-Emma continues as Winyah Rivers part-time Land Officer.
+Emma continues as Winyah Rivers part-time Land Officer overseeing the Rocky Point Community Forest, property owned by Winyah Rivers in the Choppee Community on the Black River and assisting with other conservation efforts within the greater Winyah Bay watershed.
 Emma has a Master's Degree in Environmental Science and Policy and a Bachelor's Degree in Biology.

 Lisa Swanger, Coastal Waccamaw Watershed Education Programs Coordinator

-Lisa serves a joint position as Coordinator of the Coastal Waccamaw Stormwater Education Consortium and as an environmental educator for the RIVERKEEPER® Program.
-She supports our education and outreach efforts including planning river cleanups, the Waccamaw Conference, the photo contest and lots more.
-Lisa has a Master’s Degree in Marine Resource Management from Oregon State University and a Bachelor’s Degree in Biology and Sociology from Kutztown University of Pennsylvania.
+Lisa serves a joint position as Coastal Carolina University's Coordinator of the Coastal Waccamaw Stormwater Education Consortium and as an environmental educator for the Waccamaw RIVERKEEPER® Program.
+She supports our education and outreach efforts including the Waccamaw Conference and the RIVERKEEPER® Challenge Lisa has a Master’s Degree in Marine Resource Management from Oregon State University and a Bachelor’s Degree in Biology and Sociology from Kutztown University of Pennsylvania.
 In her spare time, Lisa enjoys camping, hiking and spending time with her adorable dog, Wyatt.
-She is a great asset to our organization.

-Because of our close relationship with Coastal Carolina University and the location of our office at the Burroughs and Chapin Center for Marine and Wetland Studies, we welcome college students to intern with us and to assist in implementing our mission.
+Because of our close relationship with Coastal Carolina University and the location of our office at the Coastal Science Center, we welcome college students to intern with us and to assist in implementing our mission.
 We are happy to help train the next generation of conservation leaders!

 To keep up with what we're up to, check out our newsletter.